Symptoms of cervical spondylosis include neck pain and shoulder pain. The pain can be severe in some cases.

-Other, more severe, symptoms usually only occur if:
+Other, more severe, symptoms usually only occur if you develop:

-- a slipped disc or other bone pinches or irritates a nearby nerve (known as cervical radiculopathy)
+- cervical radiculopathy – where a slipped disc or other bone pinches or irritates a nearby nerve

-- the spinal canal (bones that surround and protect the nerves) becomes narrower, compressing the spinal cord inside (known as cervical myelopathy)
+- cervical myelopathy – where the spinal canal (bones that surround and protect the nerves) becomes narrower, compressing the spinal cord inside

 These problems are described in more detail below.

-The most common symptom of cervical radiculopathy is a sharp pain that ‘travels’ down one of your arms.
-(This pain is also known as brachialgia).
+The most common symptom of cervical radiculopathy is a sharp pain that "travels" down one of your arms (also known as brachialgia).

-Cervical myelopathy occurs when severe cervical spondylosis causes narrowing of the spinal canal (also known as stenosis) and compression of the spinal cord.
+Cervical myelopathy occurs when severe cervical spondylosis causes narrowing of the spinal canal and compression of the spinal cord.

 When the spinal cord is compressed, it interferes with the signals that travel between your brain and the rest of your body.
 Symptoms can include: